RebecaTonu/explainablemixer-like/README.md

 # Explainable Mixer-Like Behavior Detection in Bitcoin via Transaction-Level Heuristics

-This repository provides a reproducible pipeline for analyzing **mixer-like behavior in Bitcoin** using interpretable, transaction-level heuristics.
-It includes scripts for dataset extraction from a Bitcoin Core node, heuristic-based analysis, and evaluation through metrics and visualizations.
+This repository provides the code, datasets, and resources associated with “Explainable Mixer-Like Behavior Detection in Bitcoin via Transaction-Level Heuristics,” by Rebeca Tonu and Ciprian Pungilă.
+It includes a reproducible pipeline for extracting Bitcoin data, applying interpretable transaction-level heuristics, and evaluating mixer-like behavior through metrics and visualizations.

 ---